matrixmosaic/drone/README.md

 </p>

-Generally the entity relationship diagram below shows the design of the entire database.
+Generally the entity relationship diagram below shows the design of the entire database (click to open in new tab and expand for clarity).

 ![general schema](https://musala-drones.s3.amazonaws.com/models/drone_db_general.png)